|Santa Barbara, CA|

 The following recommendation was first contained in the Lighthouse Board's annual report for 1894, and then regularly repeated until 1904.
 "The light-house at this station was built in 1856.
 It is of brick, with the outer wall stuccoed.
 The light is shown from an old-fashioned lantern, with triangular-shaped glass, built on top of the dwelling.
 The structure is unsightly and uncomfortable, and in winter the walls are damp.
 To put this building in good repair would cost as much, if not more, than to build a new modern structure.
 This can be done, it is estimated, for not exceeding $7,500, and it is recommended that an appropriation of that amount be made therefor."

 As Congress failed to provide funding, it wasn't a new lighthouse but rather Mother Nature that did in the old structure.
 On June 29, 1925, a severe earthquake shook Santa Barbara.
 It seems that most earthquakes strike in the early morning, and this one did too, hitting at 6:45 a.m.
 Raymond Weeks, the acting keeper and son of the late Keeper Harley A. Weeks, was thrown from his makeshift bed in a storage building, where he had been forced to spend the night due to the large number of relatives that had spent the night after a gathering the previous evening.
 Concerned for his family's safety, Weeks ran to the lighthouse and ushered everyone outside.
 Just moments later, the tower and lantern came crashing down, followed soon by the walls of the small dwelling.
-The Fresnel lens was shattered, and the structure was a total loss, but everyone "escaped injury other than serious fright and slight bruises."
+The Fresnel lens was shattered, and the structure was a total loss, but everyone escaped injury other than serious fright and slight bruises.
+The succinct entry in the station's logbook for that day was: "Earthquake at 6:45 a.m.
+Tower and building down," but it must have been entered later as Raymond H. Weeks, acting keeper of the light since his father passed away in March 1925, didn't find the logbook until July 6.

-A temporary acetylene light, exhibited from a frame tower, replaced the lighthouse on July 3rd and served until the more permanent automatic tower, seen at the station today, was put into service in 1935.
-The light used atop the tower at Santa Barbara from 1935 to 1977 is now on display at Point Vicente Lighthouse.
+A temporary acetylene light, exhibited from a frame tower, replaced the lighthouse on July 3rd and served until a more permanent tower was erected in January 1928.
+The beacon that was used atop the tower at Santa Barbara from 1935 to 1977 is now on display at Point Vicente Lighthouse.

 Located on the mesa in Santa Barbara.
 The lighthouse is owned by the Coast Guard.
 Grounds/tower closed.